 Signed: ...(Contractor or Attorney)...

 The claim of any lienor upon whom the notice is served and who fails to institute a suit to enforce his or her claim against the payment bond within 60 days after service of the notice shall be extinguished automatically.
 The contractor or the contractor’s attorney clerk shall serve mail a copy of the notice of contest to the lienor at the address shown in the notice of nonpayment or most recent amendment thereto and shall certify to such service on the face of the notice and record the notice.
 Service is complete upon mailing.

+(f) Any lienor has a direct right of action on the bond against the surety.
+Any provision in a payment bond which restricts A bond must not contain any provisions restricting the classes of persons as defined in s.
+713.01 protected by the payment bond, thereby or the venue of any proceeding relating to such payment bond, or which limits the effective duration of the payment bond, is unenforceable.
+The surety is not entitled to the defense of pro tanto discharge as against any lienor because of changes or modifications in the contract to which the surety is not a party; but the liability of the surety may not be increased beyond the penal sum of the bond.
+A lienor may not waive in advance his or her right to bring an action under the bond against the surety.

 (2) The bond shall secure every lien under the direct contract accruing subsequent to its execution and delivery, except that of the contractor.
 Every claim of lien, except that of the contractor, filed subsequent to execution and delivery of the bond shall be transferred to it with the same effect as liens transferred under s.
 713.24.
 Record notice of the transfer shall be effected by the contractor, or any person having an interest in the property against which the claim of lien has been asserted, by recording in the clerk’s office a notice, with the bond attached, in substantially the following form:

 NOTICE OF BOND